About the On-Campus Interviewing (OCI) Program

 Before you participated in OCI, it was your responsibility to read and understand:

 - Position Statement about Campus Recruiting.
 This includes expectations of both students and employers.

 What is student participation by college?

-- Recent grads might find jobs of interest.
-Most employers using OCI are seeking recent or upcoming graduates.
-If you do not live near Blacksburg, it might be more practical to contact employers and request an interview at the employer's site.
+- Recent grads might have found jobs of interest.
+Most employers who used OCI were seeking recent or upcoming graduates.
+For a graduate who did not live near Blacksburg, it would have been more practical to contact employers and request an interview at the employer's site.